 6.6.
 A voltage condition is unacceptable in operational timescales if:

-6.6.1. there is any inability to achieve pre-fault steady-state voltages as specified in Table 6.3 at onshore transmission system substations or GSPs
+6.6.1. there is any inability to achieve pre-fault steady-state voltages as specified in Table 6.3 at onshore transmission system substations or GSPs; or

-or

-6.6.2. if, after either
+6.6.2. if, after either:

-6.6.2.1. a secured event,
+6.6.2.1. a secured event; or

-or

-6.6.2.2. operational switching
+6.6.2.2. operational switching,

 and the affected site remains directly connected to the onshore transmission system in the steady state after the relevant event above, either of the following conditions applies:

-6.6.2.3. the voltage step change at an interface between the onshore transmission system and a User System exceeds that specified in Table 6.5,
+6.6.2.3. the voltage step change at an interface between the onshore transmission system and a User System exceeds that specified in Table 6.5; or

-or

 6.6.2.4. there is any inability following such an event to achieve a steady state voltage as specified in Table 6.4 at onshore transmission system substations or GSPs using manual and/or automatic facilities available, including the switching in or out of relevant equipment.